panoptic-labs/docs/research/2025-06-30-short-strangles-straddles/short-strangles-vs-straddles.md

 ## 3. Data

-To evaluate the performance of short straddle and short strangle strategies on ETH/USDC, we simulate monthly option positions using a \href[range factor](https://panoptic.xyz/research/uniswap-lp-calculate-price-range)of 1.27, the equivalent of an LP position that is concentrated 27\% above and 27\% below the current price.
+To evaluate the performance of short straddle and short strangle strategies on ETH/USDC, we simulate monthly option positions using a[range factor](https://panoptic.xyz/research/uniswap-lp-calculate-price-range) of 1.27, the equivalent of an LP position that is concentrated 27% above and 27% below the current price.
 The backtest period spans one year, from May 2024 to April 2025, just like in part 3.
 For the short straddle, we take simultaneous short positions in both a call and a put option at the current market price, thereby maximizing fee collection near the spot price.
 For the short strangle, the call and put positions are placed further apart to reflect out-of-the-money exposure, aiming to collect fees across a broader range.
 These strategies are designed to profit from low volatility and price stability, earning streaming fees as long as ETH remains within the defined range.
-Although options are undercollateralized on Panoptic, we assume strategies are fully collateralized for these backtests, incur no trading commission, and are evaluated using historical Uniswap v3 pool data with a 0.3\% fee tier on the Ethereum network.
+Although options are undercollateralized on Panoptic, we assume strategies are fully collateralized for these backtests, incur no trading commission, and are evaluated using historical Uniswap v3 pool data with a 0.3% fee tier on the Ethereum network.

 In this backtest, we evaluate daily, weekly and monthly rolling frequencies to measure how often straddle and strangle positions are reset around the market price. daily rolling offers tighter alignment with short-term volatility, while weekly and monthly rolling captures broader directional moves and amplifies longer term payoff dynamics.

 **Important Note:**
 One key factor not accounted for in this analysis is the [spread multiplier](https://panoptic.xyz/docs/product/spread) , which is likely greater than 1x.
 In fact, observed data shows an average [spread multiplier](https://panoptic.xyz/research/loss-versus-panoptic-why-lps-are-losing) of approximately 1.2x.
 This implies that, when the spread multiplier is equal to 1, the option premium reflects its theoretical value with no adjustment.
 However, when the spread multiplier is greater than 1—in our case, 1.2x—This means the actual trading conditions deviate from the base pricing due to increased option buyer demand.
-In this case, buyers pay 20\% more than the expected price, making options more expensive to purchase.
-Conversely, sellers benefit from this spread, earning 20\% more than the base premium, which makes selling options more profitable under these conditions.
+In this case, buyers pay 20% more than the expected price, making options more expensive to purchase.
+Conversely, sellers benefit from this spread, earning 20% more than the base premium, which makes selling options more profitable under these conditions.